bitwes/GodotEditorHandles/README.md

 ## Disable/Hide Properties
 You may want to permanently disable or hide properties in instances of your scene so that they are easier to use and don't introduce issues.
 For example, if your node has a fixed width, you may want to hide or disable the `lock_x` and `lock_x_value` properties where the Node is being used.
 You can do this with the `set_disabled_instance_properties` and `set_hidden_instance_properties` in `_ready`.

-In this example we are hiding `lock_x` so you don't even think about disabling it where it is used.
-We are also disabling `lock_x_value` so you can see it, which will help you understand why the value won't change, but you can't change it.
+In this example we are hiding `lock_x` so you don't even think about unchecking it your Node is used.
+We are also disabling `lock_x_value` so you can see it, which will help you understand why the x value reverts when you set it in the editor.

 `set_disabled_instance_properties` and `set_hidden_instance_properties` accept an array of property names.
 Calling these multiple times will override any previous call.
 ```gdscript